Search results for

 Why is the PreSonus Eris 3.5 the best pair of bookshelf speakers for most people?

-As the youngest sibling in its product lineup, the PreSonus Eris 3.5 is a pair of budget studio monitors that pack a punch — perfect for the casual listener or for the budding music producer.
-These speakers deliver near-studio sound quality at a consumer-friendly price tag.
+As the youngest sibling in its product lineup, the PreSonus Eris 3.5 is a pair of budget studio monitors that pack a punch.
+Perfect for the casual listener or budding music producer, these speakers deliver near-studio sound quality at a consumer-friendly price tag.

 The Eris 3.5 is surprisingly well-built, considering its low cost.
-Equipped with 3.5-inch woven composite drivers and 1-inch silk dome tweeters, these speakers provide you with punchy, undistorted bass and mids.
+These speakers have 3.5-inch woven composite drivers and 1-inch silk dome tweeters, which provide punchy, undistorted bass and mids.
 Songs may lack some clarity in the higher frequencies when compared to listening on more expensive monitors.
 However, the Eris 3.5 features acoustic tuning knobs that can help you fine-tune your speaker according to your listening environment, helping you avoid exaggerated bass amplification and treble under-emphasis.

 At the front of the left speaker, you will find a 3.5mm aux input next to the 3.5mm headphone out jack.
 At the back, you will find additional features, such as two 1/4-inch TRS inputs and stereo RCA inputs.
-Although these speakers are marketed primarily for professional applications, the Eris 3.5 has a relatively low price tag that makes this product highly accessible, even to the average consumer.
+Although these speakers are marketed primarily for professional applications, the Eris 3.5 has a relatively low price tag, making this product highly accessible, even to the average consumer.

 PreSonus Eris E3.5 Speakers